How to Open .gz and .tgz Files in Linux

 • The Role of the Tar Utility

 • Tar amalgamates multiple files into a singular archive, often termed a tarball.
-This archive retains the file system attributes, such as permissions and ownership, of the encapsulated files.
+This archive retains the encapsulated files’ file system attributes, such as permissions and ownership.
 Post-creation, users can still modify the archive, adding or removing files or tweaking filenames unless it’s compressed.
 The tar command is the go-to for managing TAR and TAR.GZ files in Linux, facilitating their creation, modification, and extraction.

-• Historically, tarballs were the preferred medium for backups, which were then transferred to local tape drives, hence the moniker Tape Archive (Tar).
+• Historically, tarballs were the preferred backup medium, transferred to local tape drives, hence the moniker Tape Archive (Tar).
 While Tar doesn’t compress files, modern usage invariably involves compression to save disk space and facilitate inter-system transfers.

 • Tar is versatile, supporting a plethora of compression methods.
-Among these, the Gzip/Gunzip and Bzip2/Bunzip2 utilities reign supreme, with the Tar-Gzip alliance emerging as the premier file archiving solution for Linux.
+The Gzip/Gunzip and Bzip2/Bunzip2 utilities reign supreme, with the Tar-Gzip alliance emerging as the premier file archiving solution for Linux.

 • Gzip in the Linux Landscape

-• Gzip stands tall as Linux’s premier file compression utility.
+• Gzip is Linux’s premier file compression utility.
 It can function independently, compressing individual files.
 When Gzip compresses a file, it births a new compressed variant, while the original is typically discarded.
-The resulting compressed file dons the GZ extension.
+The resulting compressed file does not have the GZ extension.
 Consequently, when Gzip collaborates with Tar, the compressed archive assumes the TAR.GZ or TGZ extension.

 Creating & Decompressing GZ & TGZ Files in Linux

-Armed with the Tar and Gzip/Gunzip commands, system administrators can effortlessly create and decompress GZ and TGZ files.
-These utilities, like their Linux counterparts, come equipped with a suite of flags, enhancing their functionality and allowing for tailored usage.
-Given that Gzip/Gunzip and Tar are integral to most Linux distributions, all that’s required is SSH access and rudimentary Linux command line knowledge.
+With the Tar and Gzip/Gunzip commands, system administrators can easily create and decompress GZ and TGZ files.
+Similar to their Linux counterparts, these utilities include a variety of flags that enhance their functionality and allow for customized usage.
+Since Gzip/Gunzip and Tar are integral to most Linux distributions, all that’s needed is SSH access and basic Linux command-line knowledge.

 Compressing Files with Gzip